manoboard/manoboard.github.io/_posts/2015-08-09-TheDuketoTheGonz-TheJazzImpulseinSkateboarding.md

 ---

 Skateboarding and music have always gone hand in hand.
 The pairing is only fitting given that the two mediums share several core values: individuality, creativity, self-expression, *style*.
 Accordingly, the interaction between the two often goes far beyond mere cultural similarities.
-For proof of this, one need not look further than the overwhelming presence of Dinosaur Jr-related material that contributed immensely to the mise en scène of Alien Workshop’s 2009 video, *Mindfield*.
+For proof of this, one need not look further than the overwhelming presence of Dinosaur Jr-related material that contributed immensely to the mise en scène of Alien Workshop’s 2009 video, *Mind Field*.
 The four tracks and numerous appearances by frontman, J Mascis, served as a celebration of the long-standing relationship between the brand and the band.

 <iframe width="480" height="360" src="https://www.youtube.com/embed/EfZeGhnLdUM" frameborder="0" allowfullscreen></iframe>